puzzle/ansible-training/content/en/docs/12/02/_index.en.md

 {{% details title="Solution Task 3" %}}

 * It created a `Pipfile` and a `Pipfile.lock` in the current directory.
-* A virtual environment has been created at `pipenv --venv`
+* A virtual environment has been created at `pipenv --venv`.
   {{% /details %}}

 ### Task 4